Rank 2019 (more)

 As a full-time student you will generally attend 12-15 hours of scheduled classes per week throughout the trimester.
 Classes may be scheduled during the day and evening throughout the week.

-From 2017, to be classed as a full-time student, you are required to enrol in a minimum number of credit points each standard study period.
+To be classed as a full-time student, you are required to enrol in a minimum number of credit points each standard study period.
 The minimum credit points for full-time enrolment in this program is 3 credit points.

 Trimester 1 and Trimester 2 are deemed standard study periods.
 As Trimester 3 is a non-standard study period, continuing students moving from one year to the next will not be required to study during this trimester to be eligible for student income support.